osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

   * `GlobalMemoryMB`: amount of GPU memory available on the GPU device in megabytes (MB)

 If you want a certain type or family of GPUs, we usually recommend using the GPU's 'Compute Capability', known as the `Capability` by HTCondor.
-An A100 GPU has a Compute Capability of 8.0, so if you wanted to run on an A100 GPU specifically, the submit file requirement would be:
+For example, an NVIDIA A100 GPU has a Compute Capability of 8.0, so if you wanted to run on an A100 GPU specifically, the submit file requirement would be: